 Q. Can I customize Amazon Fraud Detector’s configuration for my use case?

 Yes.
-You can customize Amazon Fraud Detector for each use case, using a mix of Amazon Fraud Detector ML models, SageMaker models, and rules.
-You first gather the relevant risk data to be used as inputs for fraud evaluations, such email addresses, phone numbers, and IP addresses.
-This data will feed into a machine learning model, which outputs a score.
-You can then use a set of detection rules to interpret the score and other risk data to make decisions, such as approving, or sending orders to fraud analysts for investigation.
-An example of a simple rule and corresponding outcome could be “IF model_score < 50 & credit_card_country = US THEN approve_order”.
+You can customize Amazon Fraud Detector for each use case, using a mix of Amazon Fraud Detector ML models, Amazon SageMaker models, and rules.
+First, gather the relevant risk data to use as fraud evaluation inputs.
+These include email addresses, phone numbers, and IP addresses.
+This data feeds into an ML model, which outputs a score.
+Finally, you can detection rules to interpret the score and other risk data to make decisions, such as approving a claim or sending orders to fraud analysts for investigation.
+An example of a simple rule and corresponding outcome could be: “IF model_score < 50 & credit_card_country = US THEN approve_order.”

 Q. How do I use Amazon Fraud Detector to tap into Amazon’s fraud detection data and expertise?

 With 20 years of fraud experience, Amazon has seen firsthand how bad actors conduct various forms of online fraud.
 Amazon Fraud Detector helps you tap into this knowledge.
-During the automated model training process, Amazon Fraud Detector uses a series of models that have learned patterns of fraud from AWS and Amazon’s own fraud expertise to boost your model’s performance.
+During the automated model training process, Amazon Fraud Detector uses a series of models trained on patterns from AWS and Amazon’s own fraud expertise to boost your model’s performance.

 Q. How does Amazon Fraud Detector use ML to improve my fraud detection?

-Amazon Fraud Detector automatically trains, tests, and deploys custom fraud detection machine learning models based on your historical fraud data, with no machine learning experience required.
+Amazon Fraud Detector automatically trains, tests, and deploys custom fraud detection machine learning models based on your historical fraud data, with no ML experience required.
 For developers with more machine learning experience, you can add your own models to Amazon Fraud Detector using Amazon SageMaker.

 Q. How do I setup fraud detection rules using Amazon Fraud Detector?

-Amazon Fraud Detector makes it possible to perform rule-based fraud predictions with or without using machine learning.
-With Amazon Fraud Detector, you can author detection rules (e.g. “IF model_score < 50 & credit_card_country = US THEN approve_order”) using a simple rule writing language.
-You can also specify the order that rules trigger during an evaluation using an intuitive interface.
+Amazon Fraud Detector makes it possible to perform rule-based fraud predictions with or without ML.
+With Amazon Fraud Detector, you can author detection rules (e.g. “IF model_score < 50 & credit_card_country = US THEN approve_order”) using a simple rule-writing language.
+You can also specify the order in which rules trigger during an evaluation using an intuitive interface.

 Q. Can my team review fraud evaluations using Amazon Fraud Detector?